marixel/jina-vault/ATP.md

 	[[free energy]] = negative; [[catabolic]] and [[exergonic]] reaction

 ### flashcards
-STARTI [Q] What does ATP do in the cell?
-ENDI
-  - STARTI [A] ATP stores energy in the cell.
-ENDI

-STARTI [Q] What are the uses of ATP in the cell?
-ENDI
-  - STARTI [A] ATP is used for mechanical work, transport work, and chemical work.
-ENDI

-STARTI [Q] How is ATP synthesized?
-ENDI
-  - STARTI [A] ATP is synthesized through an endergonic reaction: ADP + P → ATP.
-ENDI

-STARTI [Q] Where does ATP come from?
-ENDI
-  - STARTI [A] ATP is produced via respiration, both aerobic and anaerobic.
-ENDI

-STARTI [Q] Why are the phosphate bonds in ATP considered unstable?
-ENDI
-  - STARTI [A] The phosphate bonds in ATP are considered unstable due to phosphate group crowding, making the bonds weak.
-ENDI

-STARTI [Q] What happens during ATP hydrolysis?
-ENDI
-  - STARTI [A] During ATP hydrolysis, ATP (A - P - P ~ P) breaks into ADP (A - P - P + P) with the phosphate group being separated.
-ENDI

-STARTI [Q] Why is ATP considered to have high-energy bonds?
-ENDI
-  - STARTI [A] ATP is considered to have high-energy bonds because they release energy when broken, and they are unlikely to reform after hydrolysis.
-ADP + P is more stable than ATP as electrons are in a more stable position.
-ENDI

-STARTI [Q] What is the equation for ATP hydrolysis?
-ENDI
+Q: What is the equation for ATP hydrolysis?
-  - STARTI [A] ATP^-4 + H2O → ADP^-3 + HPO4^-2 ENDI
+  - A: ATP^-4 + H2O → ADP^-3 + HPO4^-2

 Q: What is the free energy change in ATP hydrolysis?
-ENDI
-  - STARTI [A] The free energy change in ATP hydrolysis is negative, indicating a catabolic and exergonic reaction.
-ENDI
+  - A: The free energy change in ATP hydrolysis is negative, indicating a catabolic and exergonic reaction.

- Q:Where does ATP originate?
-ENDI
+ Q: Where does ATP originate?
 	A: ATP is autotrophic in nature and is produced by the body after taking in raw materials.
-ENDI

 Q: How does ATP release energy?
 	A: ATP releases energy by breaking its high-energy bonds, leading to the formation of ADP and inorganic phosphate.